Probing protoneutron stars with gamma-ray axionscopes

 where we adopt $d=10\,\kpc$ as fiducial distance for a future Galactic SN event. \\ In principle, Galactic magnetic fields show a complex structure, so that the ALP propagation in the Milky Way requires in principle a truly 3-dimensional treatment (see, e.g.,~\cite{DeAngelis:2011id}).
 In the following we will consider the case of energy independent conversion probabilities, which is recovered for ALP masses~\cite{Calore:2023srn}

 In this case the ALP conversion probability can be well approximated by (see Ref.~\cite{Calore:2023srn}, e.g., for further discussion)

 where

 where $B_T$ is the average value of the transverse component of the magnetic field along the line of sight.
 In our analysis we assume a SN exploding at $10~\kpc$ from Earth in the direction of $(\ell, b) = (199.79^{\circ}, −8.96^{\circ})$, the same as in Ref.~\cite{Calore:2023srn}.
+This direction in the sky coincides to the location of Betelgeuse, a Red Supergiant among the most promising Galactic SN candidates~\cite{vanLeeuwen:2007tv}.
 Following the discussion in Ref.~\cite{Calore:2023srn}, we employ the Jansonn and Farrar model~\cite{Jansson:2012pc} with the updated parameters of Ref.~\cite{Planck:2016gdp} (JFnew) as benchmark for the Galactic magnetic field.
 For this model, $B_{T}=0.58~{\rm \mu G}$ and we can parameterize the conversion probability as